superdevchi/BasicSocialMediaAPI/README.md

 # BasicSocialMediaAPI
 BASIC SOCIAL MEDIAL API TO CREATE MULTIPLE USER, CREATE A POST, COMMENT ON POST, LIKE POST.

+In this project i will list the endpoint to hit when you run program

+# CREATE USER
+UserName,FirstName,LastName,ImageFile(Image File up to 10MB).
 Image upload is done with amazon aws, if ImageFile is NULL, imageFileUrl = "";

-In this project i will list the endpoint to hit when you run program

-# CREATE USER - UserName,FirstName,LastName,ImageFile(Image File up to 10MB). create user
 POST - localhost:2001/User/create
 `Form-data`
 KEY: